 This innovative, cross-cultural installation was developed to create new ways of looking at art by making connections between cultures as well as objects.
-Located in the Museum’s first-floor Great Hall, it provides for the first time a dynamic and welcoming introduction to the Museum’s extensive collections, featuring pieces that represent peoples throughout time and around the world.
+Located in our first-floor Great Hall, it provides for the first time a dynamic and welcoming introduction to our extensive collections, featuring pieces that represent peoples throughout time and around the world.

-Connecting Cultures: A World in Brooklyn was a joint effort of the Brooklyn Museum’s curators, organized by Kevin Stayton, Chief Curator.
-The installation was designed by Matthew Yokobosky, Chief Designer at the Brooklyn Museum.
+Connecting Cultures: A World in Brooklyn was a joint effort of our curators, organized by Kevin Stayton, Chief Curator.
+The installation was designed by Matthew Yokobosky, Chief Designer, Brooklyn Museum.